schnitzelburger/hitster-cards/README.md

     poetry run python main.py
     ```
 2. Print the `hitster.pdf` file:
-    -   Open the `hitster.pdf` file and print it.
+    -   Open the `hitster.pdf` file and duplex print it.
     -   Cut along the provided markings to create the Hitster cards.

 ## 🎲 How to Play